core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Senders cannot use the pairwise mode to protect a message intended for multiple recipients.
 In fact, the pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.

 However, a sender can use the pairwise mode to protect a message sent to (but not intended for) multiple recipients, if interested in a response from only one of them.
-For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g. over multicast.
+For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g., over multicast.

 The Group Manager indicates that the group uses (also) the pairwise mode, as part of the group data provided to candidate group members when joining the group.